 The University expects all new students to attend and take part in orientation activities.

-Mature age orientation and welcome is held during Orientation Week on Monday 18 February and is designed to give you a head start when you begin your studies.
+Mature age orientation and welcome is held during Orientation Week and is designed to give you a head start when you begin your studies.
 Mature age students (20+) will receive an invitation that outlines the program.

 On the day you will have the opportunity to: